 Size: 3 feet tall and 1 foot wide

 Little bluestem typically ranges in color from shades of blue to green, but ‘The Blues’ features the color of the prairie sky, holding true through summer.
 The entire plant turns shades of orange, red, and purple in fall.
 Adaptable to harsh conditions, it tolerates even alkaline and saline soils.
 The extensive root system makes it impervious to drought, so hold the water and give it plenty of sunlight (at least six hours).

-Functional and attractive, ‘The Blues’ is great used as a soil stabilizer on hillsides and for adding showy autumn color.
+Try this: Functional and attractive, ‘The Blues’ is great used as a soil stabilizer on hillsides and for adding showy autumn color.

 Purple lovegrass is a cloud of color

 Size: 18 to 24 inches tall and 2 to 3 feet wide

 As summer ends, the fluffy, reddish bronze flowers of purple lovegrass develop and cover the entire plant, while the bright green foliage turns shades of red and orange.
 This plant is tolerant of a wide range of soils, even infertile sand.
 For tight soil, just raise the bed a few inches to allow the soil to drain after a rain.
 This short-lived grass grows for approximately three to five years but may grow longer if uncrowded.
 Given plenty of sun, it will be happy wherever it is planted.

 Try this: Purple lovegrass is a plant not meant to grow alone, so plant it in mass, to create a soft, pillowlike effect from late summer into fall.

 Name: Prairie dropseed (Sporobolus heterolepis)